dpinela/RandoSBRCO/README.md

 # RandoSBRCO
 ### By BeesNation

-Adds Randomizer logic that allows for collection of vanilla charms in a given order.
+Adds Randomizer logic that allows for collection of vanilla charms in a given order, as well as ItemChanger costs that prevent those charms from being collected out of order (with two exceptions; see below).

 For use with `charm_select.py` from [SBRCO-Programs](https://github.com/Schyvun/SBRCO-Programs)
 by Schy💙 and Aprillomat.